-David helped found OK Policy and served as Director of Policy before becoming the organization’s Director in 2010.
-David’s work involves conducting research, writing papers, and giving public presentations on state budget and tax policy, poverty, asset development, and various other subjects.
-Recognized as one of the state’s leading experts on fiscal policy and selected as one of the Tulsa World’s five “Oklahomans to Watch” in 2011, he is a member and regional co-chair of the Scholars Strategy Network.
-David previously served for seven years as Director of Public Policy for Community Action Project of Tulsa County and for three years as a budget analyst for the State Senate.
+David helped found OK Policy in 2008 and served as Director of Policy before becoming the organization’s Director in 2010.
+David’s work involves conducting research, writing papers, and giving public presentations on state budget and tax policy, poverty, health care, and various other subjects.
+He writes a weekly column, Prosperity Policy, that appears in the Journal Record and is a frequent contributor to the editorial pages of the state’s leading newspapers.
+A member and regional co-chair of the Scholars Strategy Network, David is recognized as one of the state’s leading experts on fiscal policy and was selected as political scientist of the year by the Oklahoma Political Science Association in 2013.
+David previously served for seven years as Director of Public Policy for Community Action Project of Tulsa County and for three years as a budget analyst for the Oklahoma State Senate.
 He has a Ph.D. in political science from Cornell University and a B.A. from the University of Alberta.
-He lives in Tulsa with his wife, Patty Hipsher, a special education teacher at an elementary school in Broken Arrow and their son, Noah.
-Contact David.
+He lives in Tulsa with his wife, Patty Hipsher, a special education teacher in Broken Arrow, and their son, Noah.
+Contact David

 Office Manager Shiloh Kantz

 Gene joined OK Policy in January 2011.
 He is a native Oklahoman and has an M.A. in journalism and a B.A. in history from the University of Oklahoma.
-At OK Policy, he prepares the daily news update, In The Know, in addition to researching and writing about tax and budget, education, criminal justice, and energy policies.
-Gene also serves on the board of the Oklahoma Sustainability Network.
-Contact Gene.
+At OK Policy, Gene supervises policy staff and helps to identify policy priorities for the organization.
+He also prepares the daily news update, In The Know, in addition to researching and writing about tax and budget, education, criminal justice, and energy policies.
+Gene serves on the board of the Oklahoma Sustainability Network.
+Contact Gene

 Kate Richey joined Oklahoma Policy Institute in January 2011.
 She has a B.B.A. in International Business from the University of Texas at San Antonio and an M.A. in Political Science from the University of Central Oklahoma.
-Kate has extensive experience teaching government and public policy at the college level and currently researches and writes about immigration, poverty, race and the economy in Oklahoma.
-She coordinates Oklahoma Assets Network (OAN), a diverse group of individuals and organizations who work to advance a range of policy initiatives to protect assets and advance opportunity for low income Oklahomans and in communities of color.
-Contact Kate.
+Kate has extensive experience teaching government and public policy at the college level, and she has written about immigration, poverty, race and the economy in Oklahoma.
+She coordinates the Oklahoma Assets Network (OAN), a diverse group of individuals and organizations who work to advance a range of policy initiatives to protect assets and advance opportunity for low income Oklahomans and in communities of color.
+Contact Kate